songbowang125/Swave/README.md

     ...
   ```

-Swave will automatically run the above commands if the bed files are not found in the pangenome.gfa folder.
+**!!!!Swave will automatically run the above commands if the bed files are not found in the pangenome.gfa folder.  !!!!**

 However, Swave executes them one-by-one.
 To save time, it is recommended to run them in parallel manually.